 Mortgage products come in various lengths, which can present another dilemma.
-Should you fix for a short period e.g. 2 years or should you opt for something longer?
-Fixing for a longer period will tie you to the product and lender, which may could be challenging if your circumstances change.
+Should you fix it for a short period e.g. 2 years or should you opt for something longer?
+Fixing for a longer period will tie you to the product and lender, which may be challenging if your circumstances change.
 On the other hand, having a short-term deal will mean regular reviews that could incur costs.
 And if interest rates start to rise, you may be offered a deal that is worse than those currently available.

-Another consideration is how long you should arrange your mortgage for.
+Another consideration is how long you should arrange your mortgage.
 Traditionally this has been 25 years but with loan sizes increasing it is not uncommon for mortgages to be arranged for as long as 40 years.
 In our opinion mortgage terms should be as short as is affordable.
 The shorter the term the less interest you pay.

 Don’t be afraid to ask for multiple quotes so you can compare the interest repaid over different terms.
 You may be surprised at just how much you can save by reducing your mortgage by a few years.